charlesweir/FrameFlow/README.md

 The plug-in also addresses two limitations of Word:

-*  **Replacing Pictures**: If you have an graphic-creating tool that doesn't support Word embedding (and there are lots nowadays), then you have to save the graphic as a PNG, JPEG, SVG, or (on a Mac) PDF, import it into Word as a picture, then crop, size it, and set the borders to suit your needs.
+*  **Replacing Pictures**: If you have an graphic-creating tool that doesn't support Word embedding (and there are lots nowadays), then you have to save the graphic as a PNG, JPEG, SVG, or (on a Mac) PDF; import it into Word as a picture; then crop, size it, and set the borders to suit your needs.
 But when you make changes to the graphic, Word's 'Change Picture' function destroys the size and cropping you've so carefully set up, so you have to crop, size it, and reset the borders again--every time!
-The **Replace Picture** function solves that problem by remembering the size and crop for the picture (and its border settings too).
+The **Replace Picture** function solves that problem by remembering the size, cropping and border settings for the picture.
 It makes changing external graphics almost as easy as object embedding!

 * **Updating**: Word doesn't update its fields consistently, especially cross references, until **after** you've done a print.
-The **Update All** function solves that problem by fully updating every field.
+The **Update All** function solves that problem by fully updating every field whenever you want.

 ## Compatibility

 The plug-in works on the latest (as at 2025) Microsoft Office installations: Word for Windows version 16, and Word for Mac version 16.
-It does not work with Word 365 online since that has no support for VBA, floating images, or tables.
+It does not work with Word 365 online since that has no support for VBA--nor floating images or tables, in fact.

 ## <a name="instructions"/> The Functions (and When to Use Them)